 Review all direction for test-takers with disabilities on the appropriate website.
 See the contact list below.
 Tip: Disability info page addresses change periodically.
 If you can't find the directions for test-takers with disabilities, do a search for "disability" or go to the section that tells you how to register for tests.
-You are always welcome to schedule an appointment with Abby Tilden, who will review the website with you.
+You are always welcome to schedule an appointment with your Specialist, who will review the website with you.

 While you are at the website, download all the forms you will need, including the ones that your Disability Specialist must fill out.
 (Application materials for many tests are also available at the Career Center, 2440 Bancroft Way.)
 You may also want to print out directions for the applicant (for your reference and your Specialist's).

 Note other useful information on the website.
 For example, ETS website gives you sample questions from various exams and even permits you to take a sample computerized exam.
 You can also order preparation materials.